 In 2015 (Fig. 2.12) about 63% of the Croatian youth admitted to having consumed alcohol in the last month, about 40% of them smoked tobacco, and 13% used illegal drugs.
-Men tended to use tobacco at approximately equal level to for alcohol, women, but and especially illegal drugs, men tended to use more than women.
+Men tended to use tobacco at an approximately equal level to women, but for alcohol, and especially illegal drugs, men tended to use more than women.